 This is evidence that your photographer is a professional.
 Carrying insurance is also required by some venues.
 Your photographer should be insured if they are accepting wedding clients

 When it is possible, I like to meet my couples in person.
 I want to get to know them as much as they want to get to know me.
 If I feel that I’m not a great fit for a couple, I’ll often refer them to someone who can do a better job for them.
 Meeting in person is a good way to figure out quickly if you are a good match.

 This should be asked in the interview, but also be in writing in the contract.
-Delivery timelines is an area where I have heard some horror stories.
+Delivery timelines are an area where I have heard some horror stories.
 Life happens and when it does I make sure to communicate to my clients.
-If the delivery is going to be a couple days later than the one month turn around that I promise my clients, I have found that picking up the phone and communicating that is a goes a long way and is better than pushing through a late night to meet a delivery deadline.
+If the delivery is going to be a couple of days later than the one month turn around that I promise my clients, I have found that picking up the phone and communicating that goes a long way and is better than pushing through a late night to meet a delivery deadline.
 My goal is to deliver the wedding gallery one month after the wedding date.

 Are they familiar with your venue?

 I don’t think your photographer must have worked at your venue before.
 A new venue can be exciting and spark creativity.
 If I’m working at a venue for the first time, I do spend time researching it online or scouting it in person.
 I’ll also reach out to my photography community to see what tips they have about lighting and ceremony setup.

 What is the plan if it rains?